 The Ballina site is located at 154 Burnet Street next to Fripp Oval on TAFE NSW owned land.

-The site hosts 53 dwellings and houses up to 186 people.
-It has been operational since December 2022.
+The site hosts 53 dwellings and has been operational since December 2022.

-The site must be returned to its prior use at the end of occupation as agreed with the landowner TAFE NSW.
-This is part of the lease agreement.
+A requirement of the leasing agreement is that the site is rehabilitated to its prior use at the end of occupation.
+This is as agreed with TAFE NSW.

 Utilities and site design

 Design work by John Holland Group determined the best way of accommodating homes on the site.
 It also made sure any flood risk for surrounding properties is not increased by construction on the site.

 Homes are installed above the 1% Annual Exceedance Probability (AEP) flood level, in line with council requirements.
 They also sit on a frame which means the site ground level does not have to be raised as part of construction.